 She’s nice to my face.
 Talks shit behind my back.
 Tells lies to her children and all of this to find something bad or something to make myself and her ex husband look bad.
 But there is nothing.
 It all stems down to her being jealous of how great he treats me, how very clean I keep our home.
 How we are better parents for the kids.
 She knows that.
 But she insists on digging to try to find something on us.
 She’ll dig forever.
 I am the step mom who is good to these kids to her ex husband.
 I’ve been the bigger person through all this.

-I feel so sad for these poor, sweet children who have enough on their plates with the divorce, but they also are taught to hate the ex’s new girlfriend/boyfriend by their mother, simply because of her vindictive mind.
+I feel so sad for these poor, sweet children who have enough on their plates with the divorce, but they also are taught to be rude to the ex’s new girlfriend/boyfriend by their mother, simply because of her vindictive mind.
 It’s such a shame, since oftentimes the new spouse can be a positive influence, a nice source of support and a great role model.
 Unfortunately, in some cases, because of the cruelty and selfishness of the mom, they never stood a chance with the kids.

 This is the guy you never liked anyway.
 The bad influence.
 The one who threw your ex’s bachelor party and tried to get him to cheat.
 The one who you know didn’t want your ex to settle down with you.
 Now that your marriage is over, he’s in his glory because he has his buddy back.

 What do you expect?
 This person is being paid not to like you!

 Here’s the thing.
 I see way too many women stress over the fact that certain people don’t talk to them anymore or don’t like them.
 I, myself am guilty of stressing about it.
 But if you really think about it, you have to realize how expected it is.